pyeventsourcing/eventsourcing/docs/topics/process.rst

 A system of process applications can be run in a single thread, with synchronous propagation and processing of events.
 This is intended as a development mode.

-A system can also be run with multiple operating system processes, one operating system process for each application process, with asynchronous propagation and processing of events.
+A system can also be run with multiple operating system processes, with asynchronous propagation and processing of events.
 This is "diachronic" parallelism, like the way a pipelined CPU core has stages.
-Having an asynchronous pipeline means events can be processed at different stages at the same time.
-This kind of parallelism can improve performance, but perhaps its greatest benefit is the reliable approach to processing a complicated sequence involving different aggregates and perhaps different bounded contexts, without long-lived transactions.
+Having an asynchronous pipeline means events at different stages can be processed at the same time.
+This kind of parallelism can improve performance, but perhaps its greatest benefit is the reliable foundation for writing a "saga" or a "process managers", for accomplishing a complicated sequence involving different aggregates and perhaps different bounded contexts without long-lived transactions.

 Just like a CPU can have many pipelines (cores) running different programs in parallel, a system of process applications can have many parallel pipelines.
 Having many pipelines means that many events can be processed at the same stage at the same time.
 This kind of "synchronic" parallelism allows the system to take advantage of the "horizontal" and "vertical" scale of its infrastructure.

+It is possible to run such a syste with one operating system process dedicated to each application process for each pipeline (see below).
+It would be possible to have a pool of workers operating on a single of queue prompts, switching application and partition according to the prompt (not yet implemented).

 Kahn process networks
 ~~~~~~~~~~~~~~~~~~~~~